Every day, thousands of images of climate change are shared around the world.

 The Climate Visuals Team

-Adam is our Research Director, and an Honorary Research Fellow in the School of Psychology, Cardiff University.
-Adam manages Climate Outreach's research portfolio, directs Climate Outreach's collaborations with academic partners, and leads the Climate Visuals programme.
+Adam Corner is our Director of Programmes and Research, and an Honorary Research Fellow in the School of Psychology, Cardiff University.
+Adam manages Climate Outreach's research portfolio, directs Climate Outreach's collaborations with academic partners.
 Adam lead-authored a book 'Talking Climate: From Research to Practice in Public Engagement', has published widely in academic journals, and writes regularly for international media, including The Guardian and New Scientist magazine.